 Keep an eye on the weather and the weather forecast.
-In case of bad weather, leave the site as soon as possible by the Paso de Jama road.
-In case of severe snow storms that may block the Paso de Jama road, leave by the ALMA road.
-Always inform the San Pedro base about which road you take.
-Use radio channel 2 on the ALMA road for direct contact with the APEX base (the radio repeater on Cerro Chico is not reachable during most of the length of the ALMA road).
+In case of bad weather, leave the site as soon as possible by the ALMA road.
+In case of severe snow storms that may block the ALMA road, contact ALMA safety for prospects on road clearance.
+Only if ALMA recommends AND the safety responsible staff at APEX authorize (see posted lists of safety responsible staff in control rooms), you may leave by the Paso de Jama or the ACT road (this reaches the Paso Jama at km 35).
+Always inform the APEX Sequitor base about which road you take.
+Use APEX radio channel 2 on the ALMA road for direct contact with the APEX base (the radio repeater on Cerro Chico is not reachable during some parts of the ALMA road).
+Usually the ALMA road will be cleared from obstacles/snow much quicker than the public Paso de Jama.
+The APEX antenna site is equipped sufficiently to stand longer waiting hours.